guptaanmol184/problem-solving/00-notes.md

 S: Do DFS, update the max when moving down the tree and update the global count if the node is a good node.
 T: O(n) | S: O(n)

+## 2 Add Two Numbers
+P: You are given two non-empty linked lists representing two non-negative integers.
+The digits are stored in reverse order, and each of their nodes contains a single digit.
+Add the two numbers and return the sum as a linked list.

+You may assume the two numbers do not contain any leading zero, except the number 0 itself.

+S: Use 3 pointers, to track the first 2 numbers and the resultant sum.
+Use s and c variables to keep track of sum and carry in each operation.
+T: O(n) | S: O(1) -> s and c